-CTV advertising isn’t just an invaluable opportunity to reach those users who have left traditional means behind with a connected TV device.
-Connected TV devices also give advertisers a chance to target people with more relevant, high value content than ever.
-The analytics available to connected TV programmatic advertisers offer a way to target people in specific geographic locations with specific interests or demographics.
-All things that are fairly difficult to do with certainty via “traditional” advertising.
-These types of connected TV boxes are only becoming more popular as time goes on.
+CTV advertising isn’t just an invaluable opportunity to reach those users who have left traditional means behind.
+It’s also a perfect chance to target people with more relevant, high-value content than ever.
+With the types of analytics available to Connected TV programmatic advertisers, they’re able to accurately target people in specific geographic locations, with specific interests, or even in certain demographics – all things fairly difficult to do with certainty via “traditional” advertising.
+And these types of connected TV boxes are only expected to become more popular as time goes on.

-Addressable TV takes the gains that allows advertisers to advance their connected TV ad spend one step further.
+Addressable TV takes the gains that allow advertisers to advance their connected TV ad spend one step further.

-Addressable TV advertising on a connected TV device gives an advertiser the ability to show different ads to different households even though they’re all watching the same show at the same time.
-Connected TV devices allow advertisers to move beyond the large-scale restrictions of a traditional linear TV ad buy and focus things that matter a great deal like the impact an ad campaigns has on its viewers.
+That, in essence, is what Addressable TV advertising is all about.
+This gives an advertiser the ability to show different ads to different households – even if they’re all watching the exact same show at the exact same time.
+With this type of opportunity, an advertiser can move beyond the large-scale restrictions of a traditional linear TV ad buy and focus more on things that matter a great deal like the relevance of the ad campaign’s message and the impact it will have on its viewers.

-This concept is a big part of why connected TV growth is soaring – by making sure that viewers get more relevant and interesting ads all the time.
+This concept is a big part of why connected TV growth is through the roof right now – by making sure that viewers get more relevant and interesting ads all the time.
 For example, retargeting a user must be precise in targeting the users most likely to convert.
-It not only guarantees a better return-on-investment (ROI) for connected TV ad spend, but also increases revenue, helps propel future growth and instills a tremendous amount of loyalty in the advertisers audience.
+Not only does this guarantee a better return on investment for an advertiser’s connected TV ad spend, but it also increases revenue, helps propel future growth, and instills a tremendous amount of loyalty in the advertiser’s audience, simultaneously.

 OTT stands for “over the top.”
 In OTT channels, it’s a term used to describe any situation where users are streaming their favorite content over the internet, rather than traditional cable or satellite service.
 This service is extremely important to advertisers, as OTT advertising gives them the flexibility to reach users anywhere, at any time.